 Integral membrane enzymes that catalyze protein lipidation

 Covalent attachment of lipids is one of the most prevalent forms of post translational protein modification.
-Although physico-chemically it amounts to attachment of a mere “hydrophobic stick”, protein lipidation can modulate protein function by altering structure, folding, interaction with other proteins, degradataion and importantly, attachment to membranes.
+Although physico-chemically it amounts to attachment of a mere “hydrophobic stick”, protein lipidation can modulate protein function by altering structure, folding, interaction with other proteins, degradation and importantly, attachment to membranes.
 Of the different forms of protein lipidation, the most pervasive form is attachment of a fatty acid to internal cysteines through a thioester.
-In the cellular milieu, thioesters can be cleaved by thioesterases and thus protein S-acylation, or as it is more commonly known, protein palmitoylation (owing to the prevalence of the attachment of the 16 carbon palmitoyl moiety through this kind of modification) is unique in being the only reversible form of protein lipidation.
+This is known as protein S-acylation or more commonly, protein palmitoylation, owing to the prevalence of the attachment of the 16 carbon palmitoyl moiety through this kind of modification.
+In the cellular milieu, thioesters can be cleaved by thioesterases and thus protein S-acylation is unique in being the only reversible form of protein lipidation.
 Protein palmitoylation is catalyzed by members of the DHHC family of eukaryotic integral membrane enzymes so called because of the catalytic Asp-His-His-Cys motif in a cysteine rich domain (CRD) that resides in an intracellular loop.
 There are 23 DHHC enzymes in humans and several of them have been linked to a number of diseases, especially neuropsychiatric diseases and cancer.

 We are interested in the molecular mechanism of DHHC palmitoyltransferases.
 Very recently we published the first crystal structures of two members of this family (Science, 2018, 359, eaao6326), together with the structure of one of them covalently conjugated to an irreversible inhibitor.
 These structures have opened up a number of interesting questions that we are currently investigating together with other members in the family.